aridjayarecipes/cutesrecipes.web.app/content/post/1726-easiest-way-to-make-quick-mussels-in-a-white-wine-butter-garlic-and-parsley-sauce.md

 1. Eat immediately while hot and serve with sliced baguette bread to dip in the liquor.

 Wine adds complexity and flavour to the sauce of an otherwise very simple recipe.
 This is a classic way to cook mussels - in a garlic white wine butter sauce.
-Be sure to have plenty of crusty bread to mop up the delicious sauce, it's.
+Be sure to have plenty of crusty bread to mop up the delicious sauce, it&#39;s.
 Butter, shallots, garlic, chopped tomatoes, lemon juice, and white wine, create a light and savory In a large shallow stockpot heat butter over medium-high heat.
 When butter starts to foam, add You could chop all of the sauce ingredients, however, the garlic and shallots will create a really strong.

 So that is going to wrap this up with this exceptional food mussels in a white wine, butter, garlic and parsley sauce recipe.
 Thank you very much for your time.
 I'm confident you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!